gonutz/inctime/readme.txt

 Installation
 ------------

-You need the Go programing language installed: https://golang.org/ Use the go tool to get the program:
+You need the Go programming language installed: https://golang.org/ Use the go tool to get the program:

 	go get -u -ldflags="-H=windowsgui" github.com/gonutz/inctime